loganj2chop/Stone_location/README.md

 2. Uses computer vision to locate the stone via its centroid, and
 3. Classifies its placement using superior/inferior and left/right spatial grids.

 This summer, **six expert reviewers** will view CT-identified stones and label each one as **Upper, Mid, Renal Pelvis, or Lower**.
-Using these expert labels as ground truth, the student will help develop machine learning and visual tools that can **automatically assign stone location** — reducing the need for manual review.
+Using these expert labels as ground truth, we will help develop machine learning and visual tools that can **automatically assign stone location** — reducing the need for manual review.

 ## Goals for the Summer